openkruise/kruise/docs/proposals/20210628-workloadspread.md

     > deletingPods is similar with creatingPods and it contains information about pod deletion.
   - `subsetUnscheduledStatus`: contains the details for the unscheduled subset.
      - `unschedulable`: unschedulable is true indicates this Subset cannot be scheduled.
 The default is false.
+       > Controller will set status to unschedulable if finding some unscheduled Pods belongs to this subset.
+However, it is temporary when unschedulable is true, and controller will recover subset to schedulable after 10 minutes.
      - `unscheduledTime`: last time for unscheduled.
      - `failedCount`: the number of subset was marked with unschedulable.
+       > failedCount just records the number of failures.
+Every failure can lead subset unschedulable for 10 minutes.
 ### Requirements

 WorkloadSpread requires Pod webhook to inject rules into Pods and notice the deletion and eviction of Pods.